joycewyfan/j32fan_SQ_W6/README.md

 These values allow the boss's difficulty and behaviour to be adjusted without modifying the main game code.

-Obstacle positions are stored in data/obstacles.json.

-Each obstacle contains:
-- x – horizontal position in the world
-- y – vertical position in the world
-- size – the dimensions of the obstacle

 ## Assets

 | File | Source |